das2000sidd/challenge/README.md

 To avoid this error, it needs to run using the “Rscript” command

-6. Programmatic download
-    - You have to download all autosomal files from this location: [http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/supporting/GRCh38_positions/) onto **your server**.
-You connect to the server via SSH.
-Using only the command line, how do you perform this download?
-    - You are at a conference abroad and you quickly realise that your connection is unstable.
-You get disconnected constantly, which interrupts the download.
-How do you ensure the download survives these disconnections?
 7. Bioinformaticians often work on a computing cluster.
 The cluster runs a software called a job scheduler that attributes resources to users depending on the requirements of their jobs.
 In this case, let's imagine the cluster is running IBM LSF.
 You do not need to know it to answer this question.
 The `bjobs` command lists all jobs submitted by the user (manpage [here](https://www.ibm.com/support/knowledgecenter/en/SSETD4_9.1.2/lsf_command_ref/bjobs.1.html)).
 It gives this kind of output:
     ```
     JOBID   USER             STAT  QUEUE      FROM_HOST EXEC_HOST JOB_NAME SUBMIT_TIME